petershin/liferay-learn/docs/dxp/latest/en/liferay-development/objects/understanding-object-integrations/using-custom-object-apis/using-object-apis-with-base64-encoded-files.md

    | usersComputerAttachment2 | usersComputerAttachment2 | Attachment | `Upload Directly from the User's Computer` (Toggle the `Show Files in Documents and Media` option) |
    | docsAndMediaAttachment   | docsAndMediaAttachment   | Attachment | `Upload or Select from Documents and Media Item Selector`                                          |

    Alternatively, execute `ObjectDefinition_POST_ToInstance.sh` to create the object definition.
-Afterward, you can access the object definition at Global Menu &rarr; Control Panel &rarr; Objects and continue with the next step.
+Afterward, you can access the object definition at *Global Menu* &rarr; *Control Panel* &rarr; *Objects* and continue with the next step.

    ```bash
    ./ObjectDefinition_POST_ToInstance.sh
    ```

-1. Go to the *Details* tab, select *Company* as the Scope, *Object* under Panel Link, and click [*Publish*](../../creating-and-managing-objects/creating-objects.md#publishing-object-drafts).
+1. In the Details tab, select *Company* as the Scope, *Object* under Panel Link, and click [*Publish*](../../creating-and-managing-objects/creating-objects.md#publishing-object-drafts).

    !!! important
        For this tutorial, you must use the above values.

 Once published, you can access the object via APIs.